akimwong/1_OnPremise/Journey/002/Readme.md

 ## 1. Structure Investigation

-Before looking at the detailed content of any dataset, how many columns and rows does the dataset have?
-And how many different data types do those features include?
+Before looking at the detailed content of any dataset:
+- How many columns and rows does the dataset have?
+- How many different data types do those features include?

 ### 1.1.
 Structure of non-numerical features

-Even though Sex_of_Driver is a numerical feature, it somehow was stored as a non-numerical one.
+Even though "sex" is a numerical feature, it somehow was stored as a non-numerical one.
 This is sometimes due to some typo in data recording.
 These kind of things need to be taken care of during data preparation.

-Once this is taken care of, we can use the .describe() function to investigate how many unique values each non-numerical feature has and with which frequency the most prominent value is present - using the code df_X.describe(exclude="number") :
+Once this is taken care of, we can use the some functions to investigate:
+- How many unique values each non-numerical feature has
+- And with which frequency the most prominent value is present

 ### 1.2.
 Structure of numerical features

-Next, let’s take a closer look at the numerical features.
-More precisely, let’s investigate how many unique values each of these feature has.
-This process will give us some insights about the number of binary (2 unique values), ordinal (3 to ~10 unique values) and continuous (more than 10 unique values) features in the dataset.
+Investigate how many unique values each of these feature has.
+This process will give us some insights about:
+- The number of binary (2 unique values)
+- Ordinal (3 to ~10 unique values)
+- And continuous (more than 10 unique values) features in the dataset.

 ### 1.3.
 Conclusion of structure investigation

-At the end of this first investigation, we should have a better understanding of the general structure of our dataset.
-Number of samples and features, what kind of data type each feature has, and how many of them are binary, ordinal, categorical or continuous.
-For an alternative way to get such kind of information you could also use df_X.info() or df_X.describe().
+At the end of this first investigation, we should:
+- Have a better understanding of the general structure of our dataset.
+- Number of samples and features, what kind of data type each feature has, and how many of them are binary, ordinal, categorical or continuous.

 ## 2. Quality Investigation

-Before focusing on the actual content stored in these features, let’s first take a look at the general quality of the dataset.
+Take a look at the general quality of the dataset. <br/>
 The goal is to have a global view on the dataset with regards to things like duplicates, missing values and unwanted entries or recording errors.

 ### 2.1.
 Duplicates